ncssmmlclub/wk1-hw/README.md

+- You can go to [colab](https://colab.research.google.com/) and create an environment from this repo, the landing page has a github tab
+- You can also click the "open in Visual Studio Code" button to edit locally and save changes automatically
+- Or, you can simply download the code by clicking on the code button & Download ZIP (although we'd recommend cloning with the GitHub CLI or SSH), edit locally and click the "add file" button to upload your compeleted notebook

 # 1. Functions/Input
 - Write a function `contains(s1,s2)` where `s1` and `s2` are string that are inputted by the user and returns `true` if `s2` is a contiguous substring of `s1`
 ```python